 - Declarative Chatbots: Also known as ‘task-oriented chatbots,’ this is the most basic iteration of a chatbot and, consequently, also the most commonly used.
 But don’t be fooled, even basic chatbots rely on some pretty clever coding.

 These chatbots use rule-based programming to answer straightforward questions accurately.
 In short, the interaction looks something like this: If a customer asks X, then the chatbot does Y. To get there, both natural language processing, which can only understand input words in a very literal sense, and machine learning-powered decision trees, that attempt to predict what the consumer actually needs based on past learnings, must work together to surface the most relevant answer to a question.

 - Conversational Chatbots: Conversational chatbots, like Google Home, Alexa or Siri, take natural language processing one step further by moving it into the realm of natural language understanding (NLU).
-These chatbots are able to understand the context and intent behind the user’s words, which basically means it can interact with people in a more sophisticated, relevant, and, as the name suggests, conversational way.
+These chatbots are able to understand the context and intent behind the user’s words and generate a semantic analysis, which basically means it can interact with people in a more sophisticated, relevant, and, as the name suggests, conversational way.
 These AI-powered virtual agents continue to learn as they go, getting better at both understanding and predicting what people want to get in return for the questions they ask or the commands they give.

 How do chatbots work?

 Although there are two types of chatbots—declarative and conversational—in the market today, there are a lot of different use cases for how consumers can interact with them.